UPS Packaging Charges with WooCommerce UPS Shipping Plugin

 So as you can see, the delivery charges are almost half and in some cases one-third of the earlier charges.
 This can be a game-changer, especially for small and medium business owners.
 If they know how the delivery charges are calculated and how they can configure UPS packaging to decrease the shipping charges drastically.

-Following is an insight on some standard UPS parameters and features, that you can configure using the plugin in your WooCommerce store.
+Following is an insight into some standard UPS parameters and features, that you can configure using the plugin in your WooCommerce store.

 UPS Packaging Parameters